kubernetes/kubernetes/docs/devel/cherry-picks.md

   * Run the cherry pick script.
 This example applies a master branch PR #98765 to the remote branch `upstream/release-3.14`:
 `hack/cherry_pick_pull.sh upstream/release-3.14 98765`
+  * The cherry_pick_pull.sh script assumes that your personal fork is named origin.
+You can `export USER_REMOTE=username` if this is not the case.
   * Your cherrypick PR (targeted to the branch) will immediately get the `do-not-merge` label.
 The branch owner will triage PRs targeted to the branch and label the ones to be merged by applying the `lgtm`